Lightning-AI/pytorch-lightning/docs/source-pytorch/visualize/logging_advanced.rst

 **Default:** False

 Tells Lightning if you are calling ``self.log`` from every process (default) or only from rank 0.
+This is for advanced users who want to reduce their metric manually across processes, but still want to benefit from automatic logging via ``self.log``.

 - Set ``False`` (default) if you are calling ``self.log`` from every process.
 - Set ``True`` if you are calling ``self.log`` from rank 0 only.
 Caveat: you won't be able to access or specify this metric in callbacks (e.g. early stopping).